loginom/admin-guide-l10n/data-en/licenses/usb-upgrade.md

 ![](../images/guardant-usb-upgrade-4.png)

 **7.** In the case of the proper observance of the instructions mentioned above, you will see the next window - Dongle programming successfully completed.
-There is the operation confirmation code to be resent to the supplier at the bottom of the window.
+There is operation confirmation code to be resent to the supplier at the bottom of the window.
 To finish the operations press the "Finish" button.

 ![](../images/guardant-usb-upgrade-5.png)